 The redemption price will be payable to the Unitholder within such time period (specified in the relevant Supplement relating to the Portfolio) after the relevant Redemption Day on which the redemption is to be effected and provided that the Unitholder has met all requirements in regard to the redemption as set out in this Prospectus and the relevant Supplement.
 Unless otherwise requested by the payee, the redemption price payable to the Unitholder will be paid in the designated currency of the relevant Class by telegraphic transfer at the expense of the Unitholder.
 Redemption payments will be made to the bank account detailed in the redemption request or as subsequently notified to the Administrator in writing singed by an authorised signatory of the Unitholder.
-Redemption payments following processing of redemption requests received by facsimile will only be made to the order of the first named joint Unitholder or, in the case of joint Unitholders, made payable to the order of the first named joint Unitholder or, in the register at the risk of such Unitholder requests to be repaid in any other freely convertible currency, the necessary foreign exchange transaction may be arranged by the AIFM (at its discretion) on behalf of and for the account, risk and expense of the Unitholder.
+Redemption payments following processing of redemption requests received by email or facsimile will only be made to the account of record of the Unitholder or, in the case of joint Unitholders, made payable to the order of the first named joint Unitholder on the register at the risk of such Unitholder or joint Unitholders, unless the AIFM (at its discretion) agrees otherwise.
+If a Unitholder requests to be repaid in any other freely convertible currency, the necessary foreign exchange transaction may be arranged by the AIFM (at its discretion) on behalf of and for the account, risk and expense of the Unitholder.

-Where a request to redeem would result in a Unitholder holding Units in a Class with a value less than US\$10,000 or its equivalent in other currencies, the AIFM may deem the request to be a request to redeem all of the Unitholder's Units in that Class.
+Where a request to redeem would result in a Unitholder holding Units in a Class with a value less than €100,000 or its equivalent in other currencies, the AIFM may deem the request to be a request to redeem all of the Unitholder's Units in that Class.